Everything You Need To Know About Broadband For Gaming

 Not all games have lobbies where you can choose your server, but if you can, keep it local.

 The shorter the journey your traffic has to make, the faster it will be.
-If you have the option to choose a game server at your location, we strongly recommend doing so.
+We strongly recommend choosing a game server at your location if you have the option.

 Broadband and Gaming

-Broadband speed does impact online gaming but it isn’t the only influence.
-In fact, we would say speed is less important than latency for most gamers.
+Broadband speed does impact online gaming, but it isn’t the only influence.
+In fact, speed is less important than latency for most gamers.

 If all else fails, you can always switch broadband providers, but that’s a move of last resort!